RuiFSP/mlops-zoomcamp-2025/README.md

 - scikit-learn for modeling
 - Shell scripts for automation

+### Module 4: Model Deployment

+In this module, I implemented batch deployment strategies for the NYC taxi trip duration prediction model.
+The assignment focused on:

+- Converting Jupyter notebooks to production-ready Python scripts
+- Building a parameterized batch scoring system for different time periods
+- Containerizing the model with Docker for portable execution
+- Integrating cloud storage options for prediction results (AWS S3, GCS, Azure)
+- Creating an orchestrated batch workflow using Prefect
+- Implementing a complete deployment pipeline from data ingestion to result storage
+- Designing a flexible system that can handle different data sources and output formats

+Tools & Libraries used:
+- Docker for containerization
+- Prefect for workflow orchestration
+- Cloud storage SDKs (boto3, google-cloud-storage)
+- pandas for data processing
+- scikit-learn for model inference

 ## Setup and Installation

 This project uses Python 3.10+ and the following dependencies as defined in the `pyproject.toml` file: